Money Monster: Plot

 Once Camby arrives, Diane flips through his passport, discovering that instead of going to Geneva he went to Johannesburg, South Africa.
 With this clue, along with messages from Camby's phone, Patty and the Money Monster team contact a group of Icelandic hackers to seek the truth.
 After a police sniper misses a shot at Lee, he and Kyle resolve to corner Camby at Federal Hall National Memorial, where, according to Diane, Camby is headed.

-They head out with network cameramen, Lenny, plus the police, and a mob of fans and jeerers alike.
+They head out with network cameramen Lenny, plus the police, and a mob of fans and jeerers alike.
 Having earned his trust, Kyle admits to Lee that the vest does not actually contain explosives, simply clay.
 Kyle accidentally shoots and wounds producer Ron Sprecher when Ron throws Lee a new earpiece.
 Kyle and Lee finally confront Camby with video evidence obtained by the hackers.

 Camby had bribed the militant leader of a South African miners' union to go on strike at a platinum mine.
-When the mining company's share price crashed, Ibis bought $800 million of its shares.
-Camby intended to sell when the strike ended in his pre-arranged two weeks, when his holdings should be worth about $2.4 billion.
+When the mining company's share price crashed, IBIS bought $800 million of its shares.
+Camby intended to take advantage of the strike ending at a pre-arranged time, selling at a much higher than the purchase price as the stock rebounded, potentially making IBIS $2.4 billion.

 The gambit backfired when the union stayed on the picket line.
-Camby visited the union leader that day, in an unsuccessful attempt to bully him into ending the strike.
-IBIS' stock continued to plummet under the weight of its investment in the failing mining company.
+Camby visited the union leader that day in an unsuccessful attempt to bully him into ending the strike.
+IBIS' stock continued to plummet under the weight of its investment in the failing stock of the mining company.
+Despite the evidence, Camby refuses to admit his swindle until Kyle takes the explosive vest off Lee and puts it on Camby.

-Despite the evidence, Camby refuses to admit his swindle until Kyle takes the explosive vest off Lee and puts it on him.
-He finally admits to his wrongdoing on live camera.
+Camby finally admits to his wrongdoing on live camera.
 Satisfied with the outcome, and knowing the detonator is harmless, Kyle instigates suicide by cop – he triggers the detonator and is instantly shot by a sniper.
 Lee punches Camby, as his greed and corruption cost Kyle his life.

 In the aftermath, the SEC announces that IBIS will be placed under investigation, while Camby is charged with criminal violations of the Foreign Corrupt Practices Act.

-Lee and Patty reconcile, wondering how they follow their last broadcast.
+Lee and Patty reconcile, wondering how they will follow their last broadcast.